Marty McFly: Back to the Future Part III

 Marty finds the 1955 version of Doc Brown and informs him of the previous events.
 Using the letter that Doc Brown sent from 1885, they find the DeLorean hidden in a mineshaft, but also discover a tombstone with Doc Brown's name on it.
-This reveals that he was shot and killed by Bufford "Mad Dog" Tannen six days after he wrote the letter.
+This reveals that he was shot and killed by Buford "Mad Dog" Tannen six days after he wrote the letter.
 Marty decides to travel back to 1885 in the DeLorean in an effort to save Doc Brown.
-After Doc Brown sets the date to September 2, 1885, Marty time travels and hides the DeLorean in a cave.
-In 1885, he meets his great-great-grandparents, Seamus and Maggie, and their son, his great-grandfather.
+After Doc Brown sets the date to September 2, 1885, Marty time travels and winds up in the middle of a battle between Native Americans and the U.S. Cavalry.
+A stray arrow rips the DeLorean's fuel line, making it impossible to run the car under its own power.
+Marty hides the time machine in a cave before heading to town to find Doc.
+Along the way, he meets his Irish great-great-grandparents, Seamus and Maggie, and their son, his great-grandfather.
 He discovers that Doc Brown has made a new life as a blacksmith.
 Marty crosses paths with "Mad Dog" Tannen, Biff's great-grandfather, and gets into a brawl with him.
 He is rescued by Doc Brown while being hung from a noose by Tannen.
 The two concoct a plan to get the DeLorean up to 88 miles per hour to transport Marty back to 1985 and save the Doc from being shot by Tannen.
 While they plan their escape, Marty and Doc Brown meet a teacher named Clara Clayton and Doc Brown falls in love with her.
 During a festival, "Mad Dog" and Marty agree to a one-on-one showdown on the day that Marty is meant to travel back to 1985.
 During the showdown, Marty defeats "Mad Dog" and proceeds with their time travel plan, which involves pushing the DeLorean with a steam engine over a ravine.
 Finally, Doc Brown decides to stay in 1885 with Clara while Marty travels back to 1985 in the DeLorean.
 Upon arrival in 1985, the time machine is destroyed by an oncoming train, but Marty escapes.
 He reunites with Jennifer and decides to decline a street race with Needles.
-While pondering over the wreckage of the DeLorean, Doc Brown arrives in a new time machine that he has built from a steam engine, alongside his wife Clara and their children, and tells them to make their future a good one as it has yet to be written, before bidding them farewell.
+This prevents a collision with a Rolls-Royce and erases the future they saw in 2015.
+While Marty and Jennifer ponder over the wreckage of the DeLorean, Doc Brown arrives in a new time machine that he has built from a steam engine, alongside his wife Clara and their children, and tells them to make their future a good one as it has yet to be written, before bidding them farewell.